itssahu/wind-power-api/README.md

 #  Wind Power Forecasting API (Norway)

-A production-ready **FastAPI-based wind forecasting system** that uses 20 years of ERA5-based wind farm data and an XGBoost model to predict real-time wind power at any given coordinate in Norway.
+A production-ready **FastAPI-based wind forecasting system** that uses 20 years of ERA5-based wind farm data and an XGBoost model to predict real-time wind power at any given wind farm in Norway.

 ---